datatrail-jhu/09_dataanalysis/manuscript/06_1_inferential.md

 o) 3
 o) 4

+{choose-answers:4}
+?7 If you had a single numeric variable that was normally distributed, what test would you use to determine if its mean were different than the expected mean?

+C) t-test
+o) `prop.test()`
+o) `lm()`
+o) simple linear regression
+o) multiple linear regression

 {points:3}
-?7 Go to the [Cloud-based Data Science Space on RStudio Cloud](https://rstudio.cloud/spaces/20345/join?access_code=n4b8J1s0XmWctSy83%2BEXbGAwj7rKcuFMI7WJEJFD) and click on your copy of the 'swirl' project (If you haven't made a copy yet, do so now.)
+?8 Go to the [Cloud-based Data Science Space on RStudio Cloud](https://rstudio.cloud/spaces/20345/join?access_code=n4b8J1s0XmWctSy83%2BEXbGAwj7rKcuFMI7WJEJFD) and click on your copy of the 'swirl' project (If you haven't made a copy yet, do so now.)
 Then, type `swirl()` to get started.
 Tell Swirl your first name when it asks what to call you.
 Then, type the number that corresponds to the course `CBDS Data Analysis`.
 Type the number that corresponds to the lesson `L06 Inferential Analysis Q01 Swirl`.
 Do this swirl module!
 Once complete, paste the code at the end of the lesson here.

 ! /.+(PT5C|YSx1|ohkU|9mXn|hfHc|zsat|Og9F|f7yi|j0WN|IpKr).+/i

 {points:3}
-?8 Within the same course on swirl: `CBDS Getting Data`, navigate to the lesson `L06 Inferential Analysis Q02 Swirl`.
+?9 Within the same course on swirl: `CBDS Getting Data`, navigate to the lesson `L06 Inferential Analysis Q02 Swirl`.
 Do this swirl module!
 Once complete, paste the code provided at the end of the swirl module here.

 ! /.+(b400|rnZg|KcBS|RIzd|SCcB|wXcf|u4HM|DaLn|IgfM|ZG2V).+/i

 {points:3}
-?9 Within the same course on swirl: `CBDS Getting Data`, navigate to the lesson `L06 Inferential Analysis Q03 Swirl`.
+?10 Within the same course on swirl: `CBDS Getting Data`, navigate to the lesson `L06 Inferential Analysis Q03 Swirl`.
 Do this swirl module!
 Once complete, paste the code provided at the end of the swirl module here.

 ! /.+(4RjS|gRfS|D9lg|lMMv|HoyQ|NYt0|C1Yu|slGZ|gocd|wtzZ).+/i

 {points:3}
-?10 Within the same course on swirl: `CBDS Getting Data`, navigate to the lesson `L06 Inferential Analysis Q04 Swirl`.
+?11 Within the same course on swirl: `CBDS Getting Data`, navigate to the lesson `L06 Inferential Analysis Q04 Swirl`.
 Do this swirl module!
 Once complete, paste the code provided at the end of the swirl module here.

 !/.+(Fv8V|3iQb|1diH|A0kK|ovFN|Wd5e|mKy2|sCkw|V7bl|y6Ey).+/i